Banner Background

 Quick answers to the questions you may have.

-Dialysis is a medical procedure used to filter waste products and excess fluids from the blood when the kidneys are unable to perform these functions adequately.
+Dialysis is a medical procedure that filters waste and excess fluids from the blood when kidneys fail.

 Typically, hemodialysis is needed three times a week, while peritoneal dialysis is performed daily.

-Common side effects include low blood pressure, muscle cramps, nausea, vomiting, and fatigue.
+Common side effects include low blood pressure, muscle cramps, nausea, fatigue, and infection risk.

 Your query is still not answered?